-As of May 8, 2014, we employed our two executive officers on a full-time basis and one part-time employee who serves in an administrative role.
+As of June 4, 2014, we employed our two executive officers, who have each agreed to devote approximately 50% of their working time to our company.
+We also employed one part-time employee who serves in an administrative role.
 We use independent contract labor to deliver services to our clients.
 No employees or contractors are covered by collective bargaining agreements.
 We consider relations with our employees and contractors to be good.